lightning-rod-org/lightningrod/README.md

 ## Install and Run

-LightningRod currently supports a local dev version of the service.
+LightningRod currently supports a local dev version of the service with `docker`.
 Begin by cloning this repository.

-`python3` prerequisite packages: `Djano`, `httpx`, and `django-ipware`

-Run by using `python3 api/manage.py runserver`
+Run `docker compose up`.

 The service will be accessible at http://localhost:8000/api/